Choose Your Hike

 About Money, Flights and Insurance

-Will there be ATM/Credit Card facilities along the hiking route?
+24. Will there be ATM/Credit Card facilities along the hiking route?

 ATMs (cash machines) are available in most larger cities, towns and villages.
 Remember that your home bank will likely charge you for withdrawing money overseas.
-Additionally, if you have a debit card, you can often get cash through the ‘cashback’ system at some shops and pubs when you make a purchase with the card (ask for ‘cashback’).

 Credit and debit cards can now be used for payment almost everywhere.
-However, there are still some smaller businesses that may only accept cash, such as smaller shops, B&Bs (for packed lunches) or taxis (for transfers to or from restaurants).
+However, there are still some smaller businesses that may only accept cash, such as smaller shops, accommodations (for packed lunches) or taxis (for transfers to or from restaurants).
 We therefore recommend that you carry some cash (local currency) with you as a back-up.

 Contactless card payments are also increasingly accepted in many places (please check daily card limits in advance of use).